phkoester/gaia/doc/dictionary.md

 recommended reference.

 In some cases, where technical terms tend to be used as closed compounds, e.g. *toolchain*, the closed form is preferred even though Merriam-Webster does not list it.
+If a technical term is listed in the Wikipedia---which is true for *toolchain*---, then the Wikipedia may be an acceptable reference.

 On open, closed, and hyphenated compounds, see ["Should that word have a hyphen?"](https://www.merriam-webster.com/grammar/hyphen-rules-open-closed-compound-words).